exactmike/OneShell/DevPlans.md

 ## ideas from Joe

 - [x] make exchange org types different system types? - yes, did this for exchange and AD types
-- [ ] Endpoint prevented from being added to ComplianceCenter and ExchangeOnline types . . . ? no, but warn instead
+- [ ] Endpoint prevented from being added to ComplianceCenter and ExchangeOnline types . . . ? no, but warn instead (in progress)
 - [x] Make Profile Identity parameters non-mandatory and prompt for them with a select-profile function like we do with systems? - yes, done

 ## Bugs/Known Issues